 - The Honors College and Honors Club organize outings every year.
 Some Honors courses organize a field trip.
-The Honors College helps make it easier for students to explore New York City, New Jersey, and cities in the Northeastern part of the United States. - Honors students are invited to several social events over the course of the year, including the Honors College Fall Reception in September, the Holiday Party in December, Honors Week festivities in April, and Honors Hangouts.
+Recent outings explored New York City, New Jersey, and cities in the Northeastern part of the United States. - Honors students are invited to several social events over the course of the year, including the Honors College Fall Reception in September, the Holiday Coat Drive Reception in December, Honors Week festivities in April, and Honors Hangouts.